bullet-db/bullet-db.github.io/docs/ws/setup.md

 # The Web Service

-The Web Service is a Java WAR file that you can deploy on a machine to communicate with the Bullet Backend.
-For Storm, it talks to the Storm DRPC servers.
-To set up the Bullet backend topology, see [Storm setup](../backend/setup-storm.md).
+The Web Service is a Java JAR file that you can deploy on a machine to communicate with the Bullet Backend.
+You then plug in a particular Bullet PubSub implementation such as [Kafka PubSub](../pubsub/kafka-setup.md) or [Storm DRPC PubSub](../pubsub/storm-drpc-setup.md).
+For an example on how to set up a Bullet backend, see the [Storm example setup](../backend/storm-setup.md).

 There are two main purposes for this layer at this time:

 1) It provides an endpoint that can serve a [JSON API schema](http://jsonapi.org/format/) for the Bullet UI.
 Currently, static schemas from a file are supported.

-2) It proxies a JSON Bullet query to Bullet and wraps errors if the backend is unreachable.
+2) It generates unique identifiers and other metadata for a JSON Bullet query before sending the query to the Bullet backend.
+It wraps errors if the backend is unreachable.

 !!! note "That's it?"

-    The Web Service essentially just wraps Storm DRPC and provides some helpful endpoints.
-But the Web Service is there to be a point of abstraction for implementing things like security, monitoring, access-control, rate-limiting, different query formats (e.g. SQL Bullet queries) etc, which are planned in the near future.
+    The Web Service essentially just wraps the PubSub layer and provides some helpful endpoints.
+When incremental updates drop, it will translate a PubSub's streaming responses back into incremental results for the user.
+It is also there to be a point of abstraction for implementing things like security, monitoring, access-control, rate-limiting, sharding, different query formats (e.g. SQL Bullet queries) etc, which are planned in the near future.

 ## Prerequisites

-In order for your Web Service to work with Bullet, you should have an instance of the [backend](../backend/setup-storm.md) already set up.
+In order for your Web Service to work with Bullet, you should have an instance of the Backend such as [Storm](../backend/storm-setup.md) and a PubSub instance such as [Storm DRPC](../pubsub/storm-drpc-setup.md) or [Kafka](../pubsub/kafka-setup.md) already set up.

 ## Installation

-You can download the WAR file directly from [JCenter](http://jcenter.bintray.com/com/yahoo/bullet/bullet-service/).
+You can download the JAR file directly from [JCenter](http://jcenter.bintray.com/com/yahoo/bullet/bullet-service/).
+The Web Service is a [Spring Boot](https://projects.spring.io/spring-boot/) application.
+It executes as a standalone application.
+Note that prior to version 0.1.1, bullet-service was a WAR file that you deployed onto a servlet container like Jetty.
+It now embeds a [Apache Tomcat](http://tomcat.apache.org/) servlet container.

-If you need to depend on the source code directly for any reason, you need to add the JCenter repository and get the artifact through your dependency management system.
+If you need to depend on the source code directly (to add new endpoints for your own purposes or to build a WAR file out of the JAR), you need to add the JCenter repository and get the artifact through your dependency management system.
 Maven is shown below.

 ```xml
 <repositories>